 Cookies and other website tracking technologies are classified as unique identifiers that form part of the CCPA’s definition of personal information.
 Cookies are one of the most commonly used technologies for websites to collect personal information on end users.

-First party cookies (those set by the website itself) often collect anonymous data for its core functions that is deleted once a user closes the browser, but third party cookies (those set by tech companies and social media platforms) often collect a lot of personal, sometimes sensitive information on consumers that can be kept for up to a hundred years.
+First-party cookies (those set by the website itself) often collect anonymous data for core website functions.
+They are deleted once a user closes the browser, but third-party cookies, like those set by tech companies and social media platforms, often collect a lot of personal, sometimes sensitive, information on consumers that can be kept for up to a hundred years.

-Even data collected on your website through cookies that might not in itself constitute personal information (such as anonymized analytics data), but by inference or combination with other data for the purpose of identifying and connecting devices, creating profiles and serving personalized advertisement, can ultimately be considered personal information under CCPA.
+Even data collected on your website through cookies can ultimately be considered personal information under the CCPA.
+This information might not in itself constitute personal information (such as anonymized analytics data), but by inference or in combination with other data for the purpose of identifying and connecting devices, creating profiles and serving personalized advertisements, it can become personally identifying.

-If your business meets any of the three CCPA compliance thresholds, you are liable for whatever personal information you collect on California residents through your website’s cookies, if the information is sold or shared.
-Consumers can request disclosure of the PI collected on your website in the past 12 months, as well as request that you delete this data.
+If your business meets any of the CCPA/CPRA compliance thresholds, you are liable for whatever personal information you collect on California residents via your website’s cookies, if the information is sold or shared.
+Consumers can request disclosure of their personal information collected on your website in the past 12 months, as well as request that you correct or delete this data.

-You must therefore know what data your website collects, how it collects it and for what purpose, and with whom (third parties) it shares this data.
+You must therefore know what data your website collects, how it’s collected, for what purpose, and with whom (third parties) it shares this data.

-We also enable CCPA compliance for businesses by implementing the required Do Not Sell My Personal Information link with the cookie declaration generated by the scanner, as well as offering opt-in banners needed for the consent of minors under age 16.
+We also enable CCPA and CPRA compliance for businesses by implementing the required Do Not Sell Or Share My Personal Information link with the cookie declaration generated by the scanner, as well as offering opt-in banners needed for the consent of minors under age 16.